 Photo Courtesy: Amarjeetarc

 Devotees get Ganesha idols made of clay and worship them at public pandals or at their homes.
-The 10-day worship ends by immersing the idols at a lake or pond.
+The 10-day worship ends by immersing the idols at a lake or pond on the day of Anant Chaturdashi.
 This process is known as Ganesh Visarjan.

 The states of Maharashtra and Telangana are known for their Ganesh Chaturthi celebrations.
 In Maharashtra, there are some venues that are popular for the Ganesha idol immersion, or Ganesh Visarjan.

-Girgaon Chaupati is a popular beach in Mumbai close to Marine Drive.
-Being a major destination for Ganesh Visarjan, devotees flock in to the place from Mumbai and Pune to immerse Ganesha idols in the Arabian Sea.
+Girgaum Chowpatty is a popular beach in south Mumbai, close to Marine Drive.
+Being a major destination for Ganesh Visarjan, devotees flock to the place from Mumbai and Pune to immerse Ganesha idols in the Arabian Sea.

 Ganesh visarjan at Girgaon Chaupati